 Q: What do you do?

-A: We take in rats and mice needing homes, get them all happy and healthy with vet care and a lot of love, and then find them permanent homes!
+A: We take in rats needing homes, get them all happy and healthy with vet care and a lot of love, and then find them permanent homes!
 We also have a strong focus on educational work, and work with the community to improve the quality of life for rats and mice through education.

 Q: Where are you located?

 A: Sunnybank Hills, in Brisbane Australia!

 Q: When and how can I come and visit?

 A: As the rescue is also the home of Rachie and Chris, visits are by appointment only, and the best day to visit is Saturday!
 Please get in touch by email to arrange your visit even if you've been here before, as a matter of safety, privacy and respect.

 A: The best time for the public to visit is Saturdays 9-4 by appointment, or the same hours on Tuesdays for those who work weekends.